 As implied by their name, water-soluble vitamins dissolve easily in water and are readily excreted from the body in urine.
 As such, they are incapable of being stored.
 These vitamins exist in many forms but nine are well recognized—Thiamin (vitamin B1), riboflavin (vitamin B2), niacin (vitamin B3), pantothenic acid (vitamin B5), vitamin B6, biotin (vitamin H), folate (vitamin B9), vitamin B12, and the antioxidant vitamin C.

-Since the body doesn’t store water-soluble vitamins they must constantly be replenished through the diet.
-Most of them are widely present in a diverse range of plant- and animal-based foods but some (vitamin C) are best acquired from fresh vegetables and fruits.
+The body doesn’t store most water-soluble vitamins so it’s best that they’re constantly replenished through the diet.
+Many are widely present in a diverse range of plant- and animal-based foods but some (vitamin C) are best acquired from fresh vegetables and fruits.
 Since deficiencies in these vitamins are quite common, supplementing a well balanced diet with a general multivitamin can help ensure adequate daily intakes.

 Similar to water-soluble vitamins, fat-soluble vitamins play key roles in energy production and macronutrient metabolism.
 They are also needed to support cellular growth and development, heart and blood vessel health, bone and skin integrity, vision, nervous system function, and immunity.
 There are four types of fat-soluble vitamins—A, D, E, and K—two of which function as potent antioxidants (vitamins A and E).